Mast Cell Activation Syndrome (MCAS): A Neuroimmune Perspective

 Although terminology varies between clinicians and research centers, most recent publications distinguish MCAS from other mast-cell disorders by emphasizing recurrent episodes of mast-cell mediator release without evidence of a clonal mast-cell population.
 MCAS is one subset of the broader category of mast cell activation disorders (MCADs), which also includes:

-clonal disorders such as systemic mastocytosis or monoclonal MCAS,
+clonal disorders such as systemic mastocytosis or monoclonal MCAS

-secondary mast-cell activation driven by IgE allergy, autoimmune disease, infection, or other triggers,
+secondary mast-cell activation driven by IgE allergy, autoimmune disease, infection, or other triggers

-idiopathic MCAS, where no clear trigger is found.
+idiopathic MCAS, where no clear trigger is found

-A 2024 review in The Journal of Allergy and Clinical Immunology notes that MCAS has been used inconsistently in medical practice.
+A 2024 review in The Journal of Allergy and Clinical Immunology (JACI Online, 2024) notes that MCAS has been used inconsistently in medical practice.
 Some patients with clear, recurrent anaphylactoid episodes remain undiagnosed, while others receive the label despite lacking objective evidence.
 For this reason, major organizations such as the AAAAI and ECNM continue to emphasize three core diagnostic criteria:

 Recurrent, multi-system symptoms typical of mast-cell mediator release (for example, flushing, hives, abdominal pain, diarrhea, headaches, tachycardia, or sudden drops in blood pressure).